Sonia Y. Angell: Career

+In March 2023, Angell was appointed a Bloomberg Distinguished Professor of the Practice of American Health in the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
+In this role, she also chairs the Bloomberg American Health Initiative’s steering committee on Food Systems for Health.

 Awards and honors

 In October 2020, Angell was elected a Member of the National Academy of Medicine for "her leadership in the nation’s first municipal regulation to ban transfat, launching national coalitions to reduce sodium and sugar in our food supply, working globally to improve control of hypertension, and for global leadership in modeling environmental change to sustainably reduce risk and save lives."
 Angell was also the recipient of the American Heart Association’s 2020 Chairman's Award.